Loxone/lxcommunicator/test/README.md

 It is tested if:
 * socket is opened
 * code is right (200)
-* sockend send was successful (value = 1)
+* socket send was successful (value = 1)

 Mocha will return if each expectation is wheter fulfilled or failed.

 These test-files are combined with an action file: `actionTest.yml`.
-In this file, npm is installed automatically and the tests are executed on push to github.
+In this file, npm is installed automatically and the tests are executed on every push to github.

 ## How to run test
 To run the tests locally, type: